1. Beware Social Engineering and Phishing Scams

 Sometimes emails contain links to spoofed login pages, where your credentials are captured, or they take you to a web page where malicious code is silently installed on your system.

-- For more information about how to identify and protect yourself from phishing scams, visit the Phishing Resources section.
+- For more information about how to identify and protect yourself from phishing scams, visit our Fight the Phish toolkit.

 - How to Detect the Authentic CalNet Login Page contains important details for identifying fraudulent CalNet login sites.